JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 As they are a frequently used transportation method in the game, wiki articles often mention a fairy code.
 The wiki has a template for formatting these codes to give them a style that stands out in the page.

-Sometimes a fairy code is mentioned on an article and it isn't exactly clear where the corresponding fairy ring is located.
+Sometimes, a fairy code is mentioned on an article, but it isn't exactly clear where the corresponding fairy ring is located.
 I decided I would update the template to add a tooltip that would show the official location name for that fairy code.

 The template's functionality was provided by a Lua module that prepared the html code for the fairy code to put in the page.